- Chino, CA LocationChino, CA Location

 The P-59 restoration is nearing completion after many years of effort.
 Major items that have been completed and installed to date are; wing spar caps, fuel bladders, electrical wiring, fire warning/extinguishing systems, canopy and windscreen replacement, control surfaces overhaul, and engine installations.
 Items awaiting completion are: cockpit and instrument panel overahaul, control surface rigging, and engine runs.

 Planes of Fame has been offered an amazing opportunity to get the P-59 in the air.
 An anonymous donor has put up $25,000 as a matching grant to raise the $50,000 needed to finish the P-59.
-For every dollar up to $25,000 donated, a dollar will be given.
 Be a part of this historical project, donate now!
+(Dec 12, 2013)

 "Returning soon to a sky near you!"